caseykneale/PickingALanguage2020/fieldnotes/revisitting_old_things/readme.md

 ## Thank You Google
 No seriously thank you.
 I love the search engine, gmail, Go-Lang, and alot of other cool things you do.
-Thank you for reminding me why I don't use Python (unless I have too), and of the times I saw 2.7 appear in industry and internally shrieked at a soon to be legacy codebase.
+Thank you for reminding me why I don't use Python (unless I have to).

 If my ego were stronger I'd have just finished the challenge.
 I mean...
 I passed most of the unit tests for the last challenge I am on.
-I know the answer too - but I just can't will myself to do it to myself.
+I know the answer too - but I just can't do it to myself.
 ![lvl4](lvl4current.png)

 Maybe I don't want the bragging rights that bad?
 Maybe my free-time should be directed toward having fun, and strengthening my skills/weaknesses for the real world.
 Learning Rust lang right now is way more fun and fruitful!